 Finally, alterations in seasonal temperature profiles in rivers or streams used as the water supplies for fish hatcheries might increase demands for water temperature control in order to meet the requirements of the early developmental stages (Hanson & Ostrand, 2011).
-If insufficient attention is given to water temperature management or in the event of technological errors, the probability of occurrence of suboptimal temperature conditions will rise.
-If trends like those described in our study occur in other sturgeon species, suboptimal temperatures may have a direct impact on the recruitment of autopolyploid sturgeons into new populations.
-In this study we found that the probability of this type of recruitment is unaffected in autotriploid sturgeons but is significantly lower in sturgeon autopolyploids with higher ploidy levels, even under optimal temperature conditions and even more so under suboptimal temperatures.
+If insufficient attention is given to water temperature management or in the event of technological errors, the probability of occurrence of sub-optimal temperature conditions will rise.
+If trends like those described in our study occur in other sturgeon species, suboptimal temperatures may have a direct impact on the recruitment of autopolyploid sturgeons but is significantly lower in sturgeon autopolyploids with higher ploidy levels, even under optimal temperature conditions and even more so under suboptimal temperatures.